1. Seeing a train was a novelty

 You'd build the tree house and then every time you got mad you'd plan how you were going to run away and go live in it...

 No need to lock the back door, and you'd take the key out of the front door but it'd be put under the flower pot next to the door in case anyone came and wanted to get in.

-5. You could run down a field in good runners at full speed without stepping in cow dung
+5. You could run down a field in good runners at full speed without stepping in cow dung - a rare skill.

 'Quick the cows are after breaking out!
 Don't change your shoes, there's no time!!'

 6. You had to get a lift everywhere